shishengjia/Note/Review-Python/README.md

-#Review-JAVA
+#Review-Python
-aim to review the basic knowledge of JAVA
+aim to review the basic knowledge of Python